TrishaSrikanth-459/DeployStega/docs/reproducible_dataset.md

 ## 7. Timestamps and Temporal Fidelity

-The released dataset uses real UNIX timestamps derived from logged interactions.
+The released dataset uses real UNIX timestamps derived from logged interactions during experiments.
 This enables faithful evaluation of:

 - Intra-user timing distributions,
 - Session segmentation and session lengths,